-a base of 22.8%.32 We lack data that directly addresses whether this reduction is by choice or constraint (where constraints could bind if increased formal access disrupts informal networks), but the overall pattern of results is more consistent with choice: there is no effect on the ability to get credit from friends or family in an emergency (results not shown in table), and a positive effect on trust in people (Table 7, to be discussed below).
+is no effect on the ability to get credit from friends or family in an emergency (results not shown in table), and a positive effect on trust in people (Table 7, to be discussed below).

-In all, the results in Table 3 show that Compartamos' expansion increased household borrowing from Compartamos and overall, decreased the use of informal savings groups (likely by choice not by constraint), but did not shift satisfaction with financial services.
+In all, the results in Table 3 show that Compartamos' expansion increased household borrowing from Compartamos and borrowing overall, decreased the use of informal savings groups (likely by choice not by constraint), but did not shift satisfaction with financial services.

+A.2.
 Business Outcomes

 Table 4 Panel A and the second panel of Figure 2 present AIT estimates of impacts on some key business outcomes.
-Columns 1 and 2 show null effects on business ownership: current and ever (-0.4 percentage points and -0.1 percentage points, both se's=0.9, means in control groups are 24% and 39%).
-Column 3 reports a 0.8 percentage point increase (se=0.4, control mean 0.05) on using loan proceeds to grow a business.
+Columns 1 and 2 show null effects on business ownership: current and ever (-0.4 percentage points and -0.1 percentage points, both se's=0.9, means in control groups are 0.24 and 0.39).25 Column 3 reports a 0.8 percentage point increase (se=0.4, control mean 0.05) on using loan proceeds to grow a business.

 Turning to various measures of business size, Column 4 shows a null effect on the number of employees (0.003, se = 0.010).
-Note that having any employees is rare -only 9% of households in the control group have a business with any employees.
+Note that having any employees is rare-only 9% of households in the control group have a business with any employees.
 Columns 5-6 show that revenues and expenditures over the past two weeks increase by similar amounts (M\$121 and M\$118, which are 27% and 36% of the control group means).
 Columns 7 and 8 show imprecisely estimated null effects on profits, whether measured as revenues minus expenditures (Column 7) or in response to "How much business income did you earn?" (de Mel et al (2009)).
-Adjusting the p-values on these results, under the assumption that the outcomes in Columns 4-8 all belong to the same family (e.g., business size), increases the p-value on revenues from 0.02 to 0.11, and on expenses from 0.01 to 0.04.
+Adjusting the critical levels for these results, under the assumption that the outcomes in Columns 4-8 all belong to the same family (e.g., business size), does not change the significance of the coefficients.
 These results are consistent with Column 3, which finds a significant positive treatment effect on the likelihood of ever having used a loan to grow a business.

-Column 9 shows positive but not statistically significant evidence that the loans helped managed risk: specifically, an increase of 0.7 percentage points (se=0.5) in the likelihood that the business did not experience financial problems in the past year (note this could be a direct effect of increased access to credit, if failure to get access to credit is itself deemed a financial problem).
+Column 9 shows positive but not statistically significant evidence that the loans helped people manage risk: specifically, an increase of 0.7 percentage points (se=0.5) in the likelihood that the business did not experience financial problems in the past year (note this could be a direct effect of increased access to credit if failure to get access to credit is itself deemed a financial problem).